Global Reporting Initiative Standard Disclosures

 Support for External Organizations

 We strive to bring our customers the innovation they demand, to provide shareholders value on their investment and to be a responsible corporate citizen.
-A critical component of these efforts is the development of public policies that are important to our company, our employees and our shareholders.
+A critical component of these efforts is the development of public policies that impact our company, our employees and our shareholders.

-AT&T contributes to industry associations and coalitions – such as the Motion Picture Association of America, United States Telecom Association and NCTA - The Internet & Television Association – and other organizations that advocate on matters of importance to the industry on behalf of their members.
+AT&T contributes to industry associations and coalitions, such as the Motion Picture Association of America, the United States Telecom Association and NCTA – The Internet & Television Association, and other organizations that advocate on matters of importance to the industry on behalf of their members.

 Our Political Engagement Report is a transparent, reader-friendly political disclosure that is responsive to best practices and accountability policies.
 For more information on the memberships and coalitions we support, see our Political Engagement Report and the issue briefs in our Reporting Library.